1983 Detroit Grand Prix

-The 1983 Detroit Grand Prix was a Formula One motor race held on June 5, 1983, in Detroit, Michigan.
+The 1983 Detroit Grand Prix was a Formula One motor race held in Detroit, Michigan on June 5, 1983.
+It was the seventh race of the 1983 Formula One World Championship, and the second Formula One race to be held in Detroit.

 Summary

 Circuit changes

 After the previous year's race had failed to come close to the typical Grand Prix distance of 305 km in the 2 hour time limit, the race distance was shortened to 61 laps (about 250 km).
 The circuit had been slightly modified from its original configuration the year before, with the pit lane extended to place the entrance before the final chicane, and a short new section of track eliminating the extremely tight hairpin at Turn Five.
 The new layout was faster and much preferred by the drivers.
 Friday's entire agenda was run in the rain, however, and it was left to a single hour on Saturday to decide the starting grid.

 Qualifying

 Contrary to the usual pattern, after the first fifteen minutes or so of qualifying, the track became slower as more rubber was laid down.
 This was apparently due to moisture still in the track being drawn out by the now-present sunshine.
 The pole-winning time of 1:44.734 was posted by René Arnoux on his Ferrari's first set of qualifying tires; on his second set, he was more than two seconds slower.
 Many who did not record a quick time early in the session were caught out by the changing conditions, and the grid held many surprises as a result.
 Defending Champion Keke Rosberg was twelfth, Alain Prost thirteenth and Niki Lauda eighteenth, while the non-turbocharged cars of Marc Surer and Alboreto were fifth and sixth.
 American Eddie Cheever, in the only competitive ride of his F1 career with Renault, was in seventh spot, six places ahead of his highly regarded teammate.